about us

 Museum-Entrance.jpg

 Operated by the Dakota Buttes Historical Society and its volunteers.
 Dakota Buttes Historical Society/Museum works to discover, collect, preserve, display and make available to the public representative items and materials that illustrate the life and time of the area.
-A complex of four newly redesigned and refurbished buildings and outdoor exhibits displaying over a century of life and times in Adams County and southwestern North Dakota.
+Four recently redesigned and renovated buildings, along with outdoor exhibits, showcase more than a century of history in Adams County and southwestern North Dakota.

 The LEGACY begins